China, HK stocks rise after Evergrande supplies funds for interest payment - Up News Info

 Article content

-But energy and mining shares fell, as coal futures extended losses after Beijing signaled it would intervene to cool surging prices that contributed to the country’s electricity shortage.
+Energy and mining shares, however, fell as coal futures extended losses after Beijing signaled it would intervene to cool surging prices that contributed to the country’s electricity shortage.

-China’s blue-chip CSI300 index rose 0.9% in morning trade, while the Shanghai Composite Index gained 0.1% as the Evergrande news helped improve sentiment.
+China’s blue-chip CSI300 index closed 0.6% higher, while the Shanghai Composite Index erased earlier gains to end the session 0.3% lower.
 Hong Kong’s Hang Seng index added 0.4%.

 “In the short term, we believe the interest repayment should provide a fillip to Chinese risk assets, including the yuan and Chinese equities,” said Wei Liang Chang, Macro Strategist at DBS Bank, Singapore.